 - a) A student who obtains the minimum aggregate as determined from time to time by the Senate and who in each course obtains the minimum mark, as determined from time to time by the Senate, may be granted credit in all the courses in her/his curriculum. - b) A student who obtains the minimum aggregate but who fails to obtain the minimum mark in one or more courses may nevertheless be granted credit in all the courses in her/his curriculum.
-In deciding whether or not to grant credit in terms of this rule, the Senate may: - i) require such a student to present himself/herself for an oral or other additional assessment in one or more or all of the courses in which s/he has failed to obtain the minimum mark, ii) permit such a student to present herself/ himself without further attendance for a supplementary examination in one or more or all of the courses which s/he has failed to pass except in the following courses:
+In deciding whether or not to grant credit in terms of this rule, the Senate may: - require such a student to present himself/herself for an oral or other additional assessment in one or more or all of the courses in which s/he has failed to obtain the minimum mark.